Larry Friedberg aka Swami Jivanamir

-I first discovered tai-chi in a park near San Francisco’s Chinatown almost 30 years ago.
+I first discovered tai-chi in a park near San Francisco’s Chinatown almost 45 years ago.
 The movements of the students as they practised under the trees seemed to become one with the branches overhead.
 Reading Lao Tsu’s ‘Tao Te Ting’ and 'The I-Ching: assisted my understanding of the philosophical side of tai-chi, and other martial arts systems.

-The first twenty odd years I was studying, training and teaching this system of tai chi as passed on from Sifu Eddie at first in Bellevue Hill Public School, Bondi Beach Pavilion and later in Bronte (where I first met Patrick) and also Centennial Park.
+I hold two black belts in karate-jutsu and kobu-jutsu and two dans in Kobudo and Karatedo (empty hand and weapons).I have found that the path and way of martial arts has protected and nourished my health and kept illness at bay over many years.
+The first twenty odd years I was studying, training and teaching Sify Eddie's system of tai chi at first in Bellevue Hill Public School, Bondi Beach Pavilion and later in Bronte (where I first met Patrick) and also Centennial Park.

 At first borrowing from the traditions, I have been able to transcend the culturally-bound rules of these traditions to formulate a personal and group method of training involving the physical, energetic and mental aspects of the disciplines, which engenders a deep soul/mind connection.
 I have also immersed myself in the meditation techniques and philosophy of Osho (one of this centuries Masters) via the late Mystic Veeresh from The Humaniversity in Egmond aan Zee and whom I fell in love with in the early eighties and where I lived and participated in various therapeutic dynamic and vibrant meditations as well as a martial arts system called Osho-Do.